 Human Rights Risks and Material Issues

-As a member of the global electronics supply chain, Wistron has always adhered to all local regulations and international standards.
-The Company has implemented varying degrees of response measures for human rights issues, including human rights risk identification and assessments, and it gradually promotes the Responsible Business Alliance (RBA) audit certification in different operations across the world.
+As a member of the global electronics industry supply chain, Wistron has complied with various domestic laws and international standards since our inception.
+In various operating locations around the world, we have implemented varying degrees of management actions on human rights issues, including the identification and assessment of human rights risks, and are gradually rolling out Responsible Business Alliance (RBA) audit certification.

 Passed the VAP certification